Easy Fresh Cranberry Muffins Recipe

 Cranberries

 The recipe was tested with fresh cranberries.
 Frozen cranberries that have been thawed enought to chop might also work but I can’t guarantee results.
+Fresh cranberries are tart and hold their shape well in the batter, which gives you those bright pockets of flavor in every bite.

 I have a different recipe for dried cranberry muffins, if you prefer using something dehydrated.